I don't recognize the debt. What information must the collector provide?

 - If you don't recognize the creditor, write to the collector within 30 days to request the name and address of the original creditor.

 If the consumer disputes the debt, or any portion of the debt, a Validation and Itemization letter may be sent to the collector requesting they provide:

 - Proof of the debt (agreements or statements from the creditor).

 - Confirmation that the collector is permitted to collect it (Proof that the creditor assigned or sold the debt).

 - Detailed itemization showing how the claimed balance was calculated (Principal, interest, late fees, over the limit fees, etc.).

-Flitter Milz recommends that all disputes and correspondence with the collector be sent IN WRITING by Certified Mail, Return Receipt.
+Flitter Milz recommends that all disputes and correspondence with the collector be sent IN WRITING and sent by Certified Mail, Return Receipt.
 It is important to have written confirmation that the collector has received your dispute.